OHDSI/StudyProtocols/KeppraAngioedema/README.md

 			maxCores = 4)
 	```

-  If you are using IMEDS, try the following code:
+  If you are using IMEDS, try the following code on a `Linux 64`/`c1.xlarge` image/instance:
   	```r
 	library(KeppraAngioedema)
  	connectionDetails <- createConnectionDetails(